lando/lando/docs/config/networking.md

 ## Automatic Hostnames

-By default every service will get and be accessible at a hostname of the form `<service>.<app>.internal`.
-For example if you have an app called `labouche` and a service called `redis` it should be accessible from any other container using `redis.labouche.internal`.
+By default, every service will get and be accessible at a hostname of the form `<service>.<app>.internal`.
+For example, if you have an app called `labouche` and a service called `redis` it should be accessible from any other container using `redis.labouche.internal`.

 Lando will also look at your services [proxy](./proxy.md) settings and alias those addresses to the correct service.
 This means that you should also be able to access services across apps using any of their proxy hostname.